jacklu2016/ADM-VRP/README.md

 # Comparison of Attention Mechanisms in Machine Learning Models for Vehicle Routing Problems

-### This repository contains implementation of Comparison of Attention Mechanisms in Machine Learning Models for Vehicle Routing Problems (TensorFlow2).
+### This repository contains the implementation of our project titled 'Comparison of Attention Mechanisms in Machine Learning Models for Vehicle Routing Problems' (TensorFlow2).

 ### <a href="https://github.com/mvkrishna2001/">Vamsi Krishna Munjuluri</a>, <a href="https://github.com/alexeypustynnikov">Sanath Kumar Parimi</a>